 - 1. All work must be in full compliance with the Fire Prevention and Protection measures of the approved EHSP. - 2.
 A dry standpipe system shall be maintained within the building from Siamese connections up to one floor below the lowest deconstruction floor, pressurized with air and alarmed to identify any damage throughout the duration of the deconstruction process.
 The dry fire standpipe will be monitored daily by a Bovis Lend Lease site safety manager.
-All work performed on the standpipe will be performed by a licensed plumber/licensed electrician retained by Bovis Lend Lease in accordance with FDNY requirements. - LVI will not remove disconnected components of the existing standpipe without prior written approval from and under the supervision of Bovis.
+All work performed on the standpipe will be performed by a licensed plumber/licensed electrician retained by Bovis Lend Lease in accordance with FDNY requirements. - 3.
+A permit for the disassembly of portions of the standpipe in preparation for the commencement of deconstruction on a given floor will be obtained for the entire building.
+The licensed plumber LVI will not disassemble anyremove disconnected components of the existing standpipe without prior written approval from and under the supervision of Bovis.
+Bovis will notify FDNY, NYCDOB and URS prior to any such disassembly.
 Upon notice, URS shall monitor such disassembly.
+Following pipe disassembly on a given floor, the licensed plumber will perform a joint inspectionAt all times, any such disassembly and re testing shall be conducted in coordination with Bovis, LVI, URS, FDNY and NYCDOB of the entire pipe and of the air pressure system to ensure integrity has been maintained.
+Following successful completion of the inspection, the licensed plumber shall file with NYCDOB a certification that the work has been completed and that the standpipe is fit for use.

-At all times, any such disassembly and re-testing shall be conducted in coordination with FDNY and NYCDOB. - 4.
-Water used by the deconstruction subcontractor (dust suppression and fire watch) will be independent of the dry fire stand pipe. - 5.
+- 4. Water used by the deconstruction subcontractor (dust suppression and fire watch) will be independent of the dry fire stand pipe. - 5.
 Hoses utilized during fire watch operations will have adequate length to reach the farthest distance on a given floor. - 6.
 An adequate supply of fire extinguishers shall be provided and maintained in fixed locations within the building.
 Specifically, a fire extinguisher, rated not less than 2A, shall be provided for each 3,000 square feet of the protected floor area.
 Travel distance from any point of the protected area to the nearest fire extinguisher shall not exceed 100 feet.
 Fire extinguishers must be maintained in a fully charged and operable condition and be visually inspected each month.
 The deconstruction subcontractor shall provide inspection documentation to Bovis Lend Lease.
 Bovis Lend Lease shall ensure that such inspections are done and documentation is maintained.